Skip to main content

 Healthy habits now mean healthy teeth later

-- Help them brush their teeth twice a day
+• Help them floss and brush their teeth twice a day with a fluoride toothpaste

 By teaching them to take good care of their teeth now, you’ll help them build healthy habits as they grow.